Gangstaz Roll

-"Gangstaz Roll" is a 2003 single by the hip-hop group Mobb Deep.
+"Gangstaz Roll" is a 2003 single by the American hip-hop group Mobb Deep.
 It was the group's first release on Jive Records after leaving their previous label Loud Records.
 The single did not enter the charts and did not appear on their subsequent album Amerikaz Nightmare.
 The B-side was "Clap Those Thangs" featuring 50 Cent.
 The group eventually signed with 50 Cent's label, G-Unit Records, in 2005.